 SOURCE: American Institute for Cancer Research, 2014

-Before looking at the studies to see if weight loss surgery indeed reduces the cancer risk, researchers looked at obesity and cancer.
-They found that out of every 1,000 obese people, there were 2.12 cases of cancer among them.
+Before looking at the studies to see if weight loss surgery reduces cancer risk, researchers looked at obesity and cancer.
+They found that out of every 1,000 obese people, there were 2.12 cancer cases among them.
 The greatest cancer risk reduction from the studies of weight loss surgery patients was in severely obese patients.
 This makes sense since someone needs to be 100 pounds overweight or more to qualify for weight loss surgery.

-They were not sure exactly why the studies showed a positive change, but they believe it has something to do with weight loss and their metabolic changes, or possibly earlier diagnosis of cancer due to lower body mass.
-The results of the study showed a 50 percent decrease in the risk of cancer, with 1.06 getting cancer after they had bariatric surgery.
+They were not sure exactly why the studies showed a positive change, but they believe it has something to do with weight loss and their metabolic changes, or possibly earlier cancer diagnosis due to lower body mass.
+The study showed a 50 percent decrease in cancer risk, with 1.06 getting cancer after bariatric surgery.

-Head researcher Daniela Casagrande from the Universidade Federal does the Rio Grande do Sul in Brazil reported in the journal study, “Bariatric surgery is associated with reduced cancer risk in morbidly obese people.”
+In the journal study, head researcher Daniela Casagrande from the Universidade Federal does the Rio Grande do Sul in Brazil reported, “Bariatric surgery is associated with reduced cancer risk in morbidly obese people.”
 This came after the study that looked at different studies of cancer and weight loss surgery patients.
-The study, which was published in Obesity Surgery, noted that there are many variables to consider with the decreased risk of cancer even after weight loss surgery.
+The study, published in Obesity Surgery, noted many variables to consider with the decreased risk of cancer even after weight loss surgery.

 About Weight Loss Surgery

-When it comes to weight loss surgery and decreasing your risk for cancer and improving your overall health, there are multiple operations available.
+Multiple surgical treatment for obesity is available, decreasing your risk for cancer and improving your overall health.
 The most popular type of weight loss surgery and the one that tends to have the best results is gastric bypass.
-This procedure reduces how much you can eat by creating a small pouch at your small intestine where all of your food is stored.
-Another type of weight loss procedure is gastric banding, which produced a small pouch in the upper part of your stomach by using a rubber band technique.
+This procedure reduces how much you can eat by creating a small pouch in your small intestine where all your food is stored.
+Another weight loss procedure is gastric banding, which produces a small pouch in the upper part of your stomach using a rubber band technique.

 This one is the easiest to reverse or adjust based on weight loss or weight gain.
-The most extreme weight loss procedure is the sleeve gastrectomy because it cannot be reversed.
+Sleeve gastrectomy is the most extreme weight loss procedure because it cannot be reversed.
 With this procedure, approximately 85 percent of the stomach is surgically removed and remains that way permanently.
-Dr. Casagrande also noted that the most success was with gastric bypass surgery, but that all of the surgeries might help prevent cancer due to a better awareness of the body with less body mass and more ways to find the early discovery of cancer.
+Dr. Casagrande also noted that the most successful was gastric bypass surgery, but all surgeries might help prevent cancer due to a better awareness of the body with less body mass and more ways to find the early discovery of cancer.

 Obesity and Cancer

-The reason these studies were performed is that there are some links between severe obesity and cancer.
-There is an increase in obesity among children and adults, as well as a rise in cancer.
+These studies were performed because there are some links between severe obesity and cancer.
+There is an increase in obesity among children and adults and a rise in cancer.
 Other risks of obesity include heart disease, high blood pressure, stroke, and Type II Diabetes.

-There is more of a risk for obesity and certain types of cancers, including pancreas, colon and rectum cancer, thyroid cancer, kidney cancer, gallbladder cancer, breast cancer after menopause, and esophagus cancer.
-A study performed by NCI Surveillance, Epidemiology, and End Results (SEER) found that there was a seven percent increase in cancer in obese women and a four percent increase in obese men.
+There is a higher risk for obesity and certain cancers, including pancreas, colon, and rectum cancer, thyroid cancer, kidney cancer, gallbladder cancer, breast cancer after menopause, and esophagus cancer.
+A study performed by NCI Surveillance, Epidemiology, and End Results (SEER) found a seven percent increase in cancer in obese women and a four percent increase in obese men.

 For each type of cancer, there is a different reason obesity can increase your risk.
-For example, with breast and endometrial cancer, it is due to high levels of estrogen caused by the extra fat tissue in the body.
-Some tumors are increased if you have increased levels of insulin in the blood, which also shows a link between obesity and cancer.
-Additionally, obesity gives you chronic inflammation, which can lead to an increased risk of cancer.
+For example, breast and endometrial cancer are due to high estrogen levels caused by the body’s extra fat tissue.
+Some tumors are increased if you have increased insulin levels in the blood, which also shows a link between obesity and cancer.
+Additionally, obesity gives you chronic inflammation, leading to increased cancer risk.

 Weight cycling can also be an issue for cancer, which is common among people who do not get weight loss surgery.
-If they do get weight loss surgery, they are more likely to keep off the weight they lose than someone without bariatric surgery.
+If they get weight loss surgery, they are more likely to keep off the weight they lose than those without bariatric surgery.

-It is also a good reason to consult your doctor about the possibility of getting weight loss surgery if you are a candidate for it.
-Not everyone makes a good candidate, and it requires a lot of commitment to a brand new, healthier lifestyle.
-Ask your doctor about getting bariatric surgery and if it is the right option for you.
+It is a good reason to consult your doctor about the possibility of getting weight loss surgery if you are a candidate for it.
+Not everyone makes a good candidate, and it requires a lot of commitment to a brand-new, healthier lifestyle.
+Ask your doctor about getting bariatric surgery and whether it is the right option.